 The Hemp & CBD Expo showcased some of the most informed people in the UK CBD industry and beyond, speaking with clarity and from a position of deep knowledge.
 However, the expo wasn’t perfect and there were issues that need to be addressed in the near future.
 There were some worrying signs in among the stalls, with a lack of tact and a desire for profit over wellness, but these were far outweighed by speakers such as Dr Dani Gordon, who took a professional and engaging perspective on all things CBD and hemp.

 More than this, the bulk of the speakers focused on the benefits of this complex and fascinating plant, rather than how big business can profit from it.
 And with plenty of charlatans popping up in the CBD world of late, this is more important than ever.
-It’s always worth stressing: buy your CBD oil from reputable CBD suppliers, who provide lab reports for all their products.
+It’s always worth stressing: Buy CBD oil from reputable CBD suppliers, who provide lab reports for all their products.